littlebunch/graphql-rs/README.md

 [./src/models.rs](https://github.com/littlebunch/graphql-rs/blob/master/src/models.rs) -- all the stuff for accessing the database using Diesel ORM
 [./src/schema.rs](https://github.com/littlebunch/graphql-rs/blob/master/src/schema.rs) -- database schema derived from Diesel CLI and used by Diesel calls
 [./src/bin/ingest-csv.rs](https://github.com/littlebunch/graphql-rs/blob/master/src/bin/ingest-csv.rs) -- cli utility for importing the USDA csv files into the database
-[./database/](https://github.com/littlebunch/graphql-rs/tree/master/database) -- Diesel migration scripts to create the database and schema.rs
+[./database/](https://github.com/littlebunch/graphql-rs/tree/master/database) -- Diesel migration scripts for mariadb and postgres to create the database and schema.rs

 ## How to Build
 ### Step 1: Set-up your environment: